|Monday – Friday: 8 am to 5 pm||$10 per child||Your child must meet one of the following criteria to receive TVFC (Texas Vaccines for Children)|

 Certified death certificate – each additional copy: $4

 Notary Affidavit: $6 / $1 each additional signatureThere is a $25 customer service charge on all returned checks.
 Accepted payments are: cash, personal check, cashier’s check, credit/debit card, or money order with proper identification.
 Make checks payable to: Beaumont Health Services Department.
 Personal checks must contain pre-printed name and address.
-Two-party checks, checks greater than the amount of purchase, and out-of-state checks will not be accepted.
+Two-party checks and checks greater than the amount of purchase will not be accepted.

 All AMENDMENTS to birth certificates are processed through the State office in Austin and payable to the State Bureau of Vital Statistics.